 We offer students of the Deggendorf Institute of Technology to do research for their final thesis at the Technology Campus Hutthurm and to work on it within the scope of a project.
 In addition, advertised bachelor and master theses can also be carried out as internships.

-You are also welcome to contact us if you are still looking for a company in the region for your industrial internship in the field of plastics technology.
+You are also welcome to contact us if you are still looking for a company in the region for your industrial internship in the field of polymer technology.

 No matter what topic you are interested in - scientific staff is at your disposal.